-Canon M100 versus Fujifilm X-E3
+Canon M100 vs Fujifilm X-E3

 The Canon EOS M100 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in August 2017 and September 2017.
 Both the M100 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably larger (24 percent) than the Canon M100.
 Moreover, the X-E3 is markedly heavier (12 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the X-E3 are weather-sealed.